-During the winter, they used to have polenta to start the day in a glorious way!
-It used to be adult people’s breakfast, grandma used to have milk instead – since they had a cow and a goat in the farm.
+During the winter, they used to have polenta to start the day.
+It used to be adult people’s breakfast, as grandma used to have milk instead – since they had a cow and a goat on the farm.
 Men who went to work in the fields at dawn made the panzanella in a lunch box and brought it with them in a basket.
-When breakfast time came, they used to eat the panzanella drinking some home made red wine.
+Then, when breakfast time came, they used to eat the panzanella, drinking some homemade red wine.

-- 300 g of stale Tuscan bread
+- 300 grams (10 1/2 oz) stale Tuscan bread

 - 1 cucumber

-- 1 fresh red onion
+- 1 small red onion

 - A few leaves of fresh basil

 - Break up the bread and place the pieces in a large bowl.
 Cover with cold water.
 They used to make panzanella with leftover homemade baked bread: it had a very different flavour and texture, and it needed a long time to soak up.
 Nowadays, 5 minutes often would do.
 The bread will absorb the water like a sponge.

 - Finely slice the onion.
 If the flavour of your onions is too strong, soak them in cold water for about 10 minutes to reduce their pungency.

 - Roughly chop the tomato.
 Peel and finely slice the cucumber.